Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Malty, caramel aroma is present.
 The style exhibits a medium degree of sweet malt and caramel.
 The overall impression is smooth and balanced.

-Perceived Hop Aroma & Flavor: Should not be perceived
+Perceived Hop Aroma & Flavor: Should not be present

 Perceived Bitterness: Perceptible but low

 Fermentation Characteristics: Yeast attributes such as diacetyl and sulfur are acceptable at very low levels.
-Bottled versions may contain higher amounts of carbon dioxide than is typical for mildly carbonated draft versions.
-Fruity-estery aromas, if evident, are low.
+Bottled versions may contain higher amounts of carbon dioxide than is typical for lightly carbonated draft versions.
+Fruity esters, if present, are low.

 Body: Medium with a soft chewy character